dataluscorp/browser/remote/doc/PuppeteerVendor.md

 	 their [CONTRIBUTING.md].

-	 Typically, the changes we push to Puppeteer include unskipping newly passing unit tests for Firefox along with minor fixes to the tests or to Firefox-specific browser-fetching and launch code.
+	 Typically, the changes we push to Puppeteer include unskipping newly passing unit tests for Datalus along with minor fixes to the tests or to Datalus-specific browser-fetching and launch code.

-	 Be sure to [run tests against both Chromium and Firefox] in the Puppeteer repo.
-You can specify your local Firefox build when you do so:
+	 Be sure to [run tests against both Chromium and Datalus] in the Puppeteer repo.
+You can specify your local Datalus build when you do so:

 		% BINARY=<path-to-objdir-binary> npm run funit